jamiebuckley/ml-experiments/alice_in_wonderland_language/README.md

 So from a prompt, the trained sample has at least started to combine tokens semi-reasonably, and occasionally use them in a correct sequence, i.e. it is starting to capture _some_ of the structure of English.

-At this point it has an entropy of around 2.3, versus around 4.6 for the untrained model.
+In one example, it achieves an entropy of around 2.3, versus around 4.6 for the untrained model.
 This means it is going from 'choosing' from around 100 tokens to around 10 tokens at each step, making predictions like this:

 | Token | ID | Probability |